 Once you understand that iCloud Photos stores and syncs photos across devices, usage is very straightforward and it behaves very much like a local photo library stored on the user's machine.
 Users can freely manage, edit, and save their photos as they have always done, with the added bonus of that work automatically appearing wherever they have iCloud Photos enabled.
 The original photos always remain stored in iCloud, making it easy to revert any edits made on a device.

-As with a local photo library, users can include photos from any source, making iCloud Photos more than the alternative Photo Streams of images taken on their devices.
-Photos and videos of a wide range of types from any source can be added to the user's library on one device, and they will sync to all other devices.
+As with a local photo library, users can include photos from any source and are not limited to images and videos from Apple devices.
+A range of content types from any source can be added to the user's library on one device using the import functionality, and the images and videos will sync to all other devices.

 One important consideration when deciding whether or not to use iCloud Photos is that it is an all-or-none proposition on a given device unless the user chooses to use multiple photo libraries on macOS.
 With a single photo library, there is no option to sync only some photos while the remainder is stored only locally.
 For example, users can not opt to have only their iOS device photos synced to their Mac via iCloud Photos but not have their full library of photos in the Photos app for Mac synced to iCloud and the user's other devices unless they want to manage multiple libraries.

 Photos are stored in iCloud Photos at their full resolutions and in their original formats.
 Common formats like HEIF, JPEG, RAW, PNG, GIF, TIFF, HEVC, and MP4 are all supported, as are special formats captured on iOS devices like slo-mo, time-lapse, and Live Photos.